roikonen/scalablemodeling/README.md

 scalability.
 Their asynchronous nature enables loose coupling between services, while their immutability allows events to be queried or streamed as an accurate record of what has occurred within the system.

-Immutability ensures that events are append-only, allowing distributed systems to replicate and process data consistently across services without conflicts.
+Immutability ensures that events are append-only, enabling distributed systems to replicate and process data consistently across services without conflicts.
+Immutable streams of private events allow new query models to be projected at any point in a system's lifespan.
+In CEQS, model separation (command vs. query) is not strictly enforced from day one.
+When increased complexity, scalability, or usability demands arise, query models can be introduced as needed.
+This flexibility means that, unlike in CQRS, in CEQS *model separation is not always necessary upfront*.

 Commands, Events and Queries each serve as distinct interfaces to a service: